How to write Markdown and prepare your environment (with VSCode)

 Markdown All in One

-As the name suggests, this extension provides all the functionality you need for Markdown.
+As the name suggests, this extension provides all the necessary Markdown features in one package.

-With this extension installed, you can write Markdown comfortably.
+With this installed, you can generally write Markdown comfortably.

 In my case, I often write down my ideas in bullet points and then format them accordingly, so the features that eliminate unnecessary keyboard operations are fantastic, such as the ability to complete the list with the Enter key, or to add a tab to the beginning of a line when pressing the Tab key on a list to create a sublist